oobecomau/desktop.gov.au/docs/blueprint/platform.md

 Integration between external DLP solution and Defender for Cloud Apps is performed via the Internet Content Adaptation Protocol (ICAP) protocol which is tunnelled over TLS.
 This allows Defender for Cloud Apps to use the external DLP engine to scan content identified in connected cloud apps for policy violations.

-External DLP Design Decisions for all agencies and implementation types.
+External DLP Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---